 XVI.
 PREVENTION

-Does the trauma center demonstrate the presence of prevention activities that center on priorities based on local data?
+Does the trauma center demonstrate the presence of injury prevention activities that center on priorities based on local data?
 (CD 18–1) (Yes/No)

 What are the three leading causes of injury in your community?

 Does the trauma center have someone in the leadership position that has injury prevention part of his or her job description?
 (CD 182) (Yes/No)

+If ‘Yes’, list name and title of individual:

 4. Does the PIPS process ensure there is universal screening for alcohol use for all injured trauma patients?
-(CD 19-3)
+(CD 18-3) (Yes/No)